 - Make a habit of problem solving.

-- Get help from the teacher whenever you have doubts.
+- Get help from the teacher whenever required.

-Pay complete attention to what teacher is teaching in the class.
+Pay complete attention to what the teacher is teaching in the Physics class.
 Ask your doubts and questions.
-Make class notes (include summaries, formulas, cause-and-effect statements, new words, definitions, terms, phrases etc.).
+Make class notes for NEET (include summaries, formulas, cause-and-effect statements, new words, definitions, terms, phrases etc.).
 You will need them later to help you understand the concept or topic.
-[What to write in your notes during the NEET class]

 Have a quick glance at the topic or chapter that you will study in the class, like table of contents, index, preface, summaries, headings, and key paragraphs.
 It will help you to understand better in the class.